augforce/Successor-Agent/TESTING.md

 ## 1. Internal Grounding Accuracy (Priority Tier)
 To preserve institutional knowledge, the agent is programmed to prioritize internal documentation over general internet data.
-* **Test Case:** Queries regarding specific company-defined IT policies (e.g., VPN timeout settings).
+* **Test Case:** Queries regarding specific company-defined IT policies (e.g., Authenticate to our MDM).
-* **Expected Result:** The agent must pull data directly from the uploaded Markdown/PDF sources and provide a citation.
+* **Expected Result:** The agent must pull data directly from the uploaded document sources and provide a citation.
 * **Observation:** In 100% of internal-specific tests, the agent correctly identified the local source, ensuring the "Successor" receives company-approved instructions first.

 ## 2. Hybrid Retrieval & Fallback (Web Search Tier)